4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/emulator.md

 The application performs multiple security checks:

-1. **Invalid AVD Detection:** If detected, immediately kills the app
+1. **Invalid AVD Detection:** If detected, immediately kills the app.
-2. **Root Detection:** Checks if the device is rooted
+2. **Root Detection:** Checks if the device is rooted.
-3. **Debugger Detection:** Looks for attached debuggers
+3. **Debugger Detection:** Looks for attached debuggers.
-4. **Frida Detection:** Detects dynamic instrumentation framework
+4. **Frida Detection:** Detects dynamic instrumentation framework.
-5. **Native Security Breach:** Checks for native-level tampering
+5. **Native Security Breach:** Checks for native-level tampering.
-6. **QEMU Pipe Detection:** Detects if running in QEMU emulator
+6. **QEMU Pipe Detection:** Detects if running in QEMU emulator.

 **Logic Flow:**
-- If ANY security check fails → Display "SECURITY BREACH"
+- If ANY security check fails → Display "SECURITY BREACH".
-- If ALL security checks pass → Call `NativeBridge.getFlag()` to get the actual flag
+- If ALL security checks pass → Call `NativeBridge.getFlag()` to get the actual flag.

--
-so i just wrote a frida script to pass the 5 checks but i get this which wasn't expected
+So I wrote a Frida script to bypass these five checks, but I received an unexpected result:

 ```js
 Java.perform(function () {
     console.log("[*] performSecurityChecks() called - bypassing security checks");